nathan2m/projetos-reactjs/route-auth/README.md

-# Starting with ReactJS
+# Controlling authentication on routes in ReactJS

-Simplest ReactJS example project created from [this](https://www.youtube.com/watch?v=7A4UQGrFU9Q) video.
+ReactJS project created from [this](https://www.youtube.com/watch?v=sYe4r8WXGQg) video.

 ## Used technologies:
 - JavaScript ES6